tulamelkii/otus/README.md

 1)How work frr

-2)Using simmetric route and asimmetric
+2)Using symmetric route and asymmetric

 3)Configured ospf